Hello! It’s Tim again and I’m back with more green tips for you!

 - Let your leftovers cool on the counter before putting them in the fridge.
 Putting hot food in the fridge is a sure way to increase your energy use.

 With summer here, your fridge will get lots of use taking care of you by giving you cold drinks and ice to cool off.
 Take care of your fridge by helping it to work as little as possible!
-For more information on choosing a fridge, view our Refrigerator Video Buying Guide.
+For more information on choosing a fridge, view our Refrigerator Sizing & Buying Guide.